Thursday, February 5, 2009

 Accomplishing change in real estate development requires familiarity with development organizations and industry processes.
 To these, we must apply the disciplines of process redesign and organizational change, and integrate them with a solid understanding of strategic and tactical change objectives for the organization, and knowledge of the real estate market.

 Often, real estate industry change requires working with not just the development organization, but also other industry organizations with which the developer interacts--the change must occur process-wide and inter-organizationally.
-This span of control perspective is particularly important with urban betterment initiatives such as Smart Growth, New Urbanism, green building, and socially responsible investment--because by their nature their objectives often target systemic change.
+This span-of-control perspective is particularly important with urban betterment initiatives such as Smart Growth, New Urbanism, green building, and socially responsible investment--because by their nature their objectives often target systemic change.

 * * * *